The Cost of Garlic

 Garlic pastes and other garlic preparations should be stored in the refrigerator.

-Garlic is used in a variety of recipes, cloves themselves but also in combination with other plants for preparing spices.
+Garlic is used in a variety of recipes, cloves themselves but also in combination with other plants, like thyme, for preparing dishes.

 In general, the leaves are less spicy than cloves.
 Cloves are finely chopped or crushed and then added to the preparations.